42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Upload an image file and set it as the Thumbnail for a video

-Upload an image file and set it as the live event’s thumbnail.
+Uploads an image file and sets it as the Thumbnail for a specific video associated with a live event This endpoint returns a confirmation of the thumbnail upload.

 ### Example